 How is plantar fasciitis diagnosed?

-- Plantar Fasciitis is usually diagnosed based on the history of heel and foot pain, as noted above.
+- Diagnosis is usually based on the typical symptoms of Plantar Fasciitis, such as a history of heel and foot pain, as noted above.

 - There is usually tenderness/pain when the doctor presses under the heel or along the plantar fascia.
 Pain may also be triggered if the toes are pulled upwards.